 The author and the principal supervisor should be allowed two weeks to submit comments on the recommendation.

-Based on the comments of the assessment committee, and possibly those of the author and principal supervisor, the Dean, in consultation with the Head of the PhD School, makes one of the following decisions:
+Based on the comments of the Assessment Committee, and possibly those of the author and principal supervisor, the Dean, in consultation with the Head of the PhD School, makes one of the following decisions:

-- That the defence cannot take place
+- That the defense cannot take place

 - That the thesis may be resubmitted in revised form within a period of at least three months.
 If the PhD thesis is resubmitted it will be assessed by the previously appointed assessment committee, unless there are any special circumstances that apply